thefonseca/ai-resources/README.md

 <a name="computer-vision" />
 ### Computer Vision
-* [Learning What and Where to Draw](http://www.scottreed.info/files/nips2016.pdf) (2016) - "We propose a new model, the Generative Adversarial What-Where Network (GAWWN), that synthesizes images given instructions describing what content to draw in which location".

 * [DeCAF: A Deep Convolutional Activation Feature for Generic Visual Recognition](https://arxiv.org/abs/1310.1531) - "We evaluate whether features extracted from the activation of a deep convolutional network trained in a fully supervised fashion on a large, fixed set of object recognition tasks can be repurposed to novel generic tasks".

 * [Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385) (2015) - "Deeper neural networks are more difficult to train.
 We present a residual learning framework to ease the training of networks that are substantially deeper than those used previously".